neuron4/daniellerch.github.io/_posts/2000-01-01-steganography_images_spatial_intro.md

 ---
 layout: post
 title: How not to hide information inside images.
+comments: true
 ---
-## How not to hide information inside an image
+## Introduction to Image Steganography in the Spatial Domain

 bla bla bla
 asd